Homepage of the site 'What to do with your life?'

 How to succeed in life?

-To succeed in life is to occupy a high social position.
+Succeeding in life is about occupying a high social position.

-Succeeding in life means managing, through work on yourself, to become capable of making decisions that are not the product of social ambition and beliefs.
-This allows, and leads, to establish sincere relationships.
+Succeeding in life is about, through self-work, becoming capable of making decisions that are not the product of social ambition and beliefs.
+This leads to, and enables, the establishment of sincere relationships.

 Default human behavior

-In the absence of an education that elevates him, of exceptional circumstances that transform him, or of particular predispositions, the life of a human is limited on the whole to trying to acquire privileges, to preserve them, and to transmit them to his or her family. descendants.
-This clearly aligns with the goal of achieving success in life.
-This objective corresponds to a moderate interest, even contempt, for the truth.
+In the absence of an uplifting education, exceptional circumstances that transform a person, or particular predispositions, a human’s life is essentially about trying to acquire privileges, keep them, and pass them on to one's descendants.
+This clearly corresponds to the goal of succeeding in life.
+This goal corresponds to a moderate interest, or even contempt, for truth.

 The limits of succeeding in life

-To succeed in life, you have to have a lot of fake friends.
-Fake friends are part of the game of alliances.
-The price to pay is to live in anguish and frustration, because the game of alliances is fickle.
+To succeed in life, you need many false friends.
+False friends are about joining the game of alliances.
+The price to pay is to live in anxiety and frustration, because the game of alliances is fickle.
 Moreover, the pleasures brought by success in life, wealth, power, honors, are frustrating, because they always demand more (Epicurus).

-Conversely, when we seek to succeed in life, money is just a constraint, which can be strong when circumstances are unfavorable, or when needs are too great.
+On the contrary, when one seeks to succeed in one’s life, money is just a constraint, which can be strong when circumstances are unfavorable, or when needs are too great.

-The great individual choice of a life is therefore: will my life be dominated by my instincts linked to my genetic heritage, or will a resolute philosophical attitude allow me to overcome them.
+The big individual choice in life is therefore: will my life be dominated by my instincts linked to my genetic heritage, or will a determined philosophical attitude allow me to transcend them.

-If we let ourselves be guided by our instincts, the driving force is social ambition, and we seek more to succeed in life than to succeed in life.
-The ultimate objective is then one's own satisfaction, and the others find themselves reduced to the state of means, with which alliances of circumstances are made.
-Coercion, victimization and lies are then fully part of the tools available to win the game of alliances, and we only seek to maintain a respectable facade.
+If one lets oneself be guided by one's instincts, the driving force is social ambition, and one is more interested in succeeding in life than in succeeding in one's life.
+The ultimate goal is then one's own satisfaction, and others are reduced to mere means, with which one forms temporary alliances.
+Coercion, victimization, and lying then fully become the tools at one's disposal to win at the game of alliances, and one seeks to maintain only a respectable facade.

 •